george-probably/probably.blog/Weblog/Posts/2023/02/10 - Being Charity.md

 ## Why?
 As someone who often struggles with my own mental health, highlighting charities that do such critical work is super important to me.

+There's a reason the footer of this blog (and [**Being Charity**](https://being.charity)) is "kindness binds us".

-The general reaction I've gotten from friends is to the effect of "That's a very you thing".
+The general reaction I've gotten from friends is to the effect of "that's a very you thing".

 > [**Being Charity**](https://being.charity) is NOT a charity in-and-of itself.
 I do not accept any money for it, it is just a list of charities that I believe are doing good work.